-All property, plant and equipment are stated at cost less accumulated depreciation and impairment losses.
+All property, plant and equipment are stated at cost less accumulated depreciation calculated at the rate of 12.5% and impairment losses.
 Cost includes expenditure that is directly attributable to the acquisition of the items.
 When significant parts of property, plant and equipment are required to be replaced at intervals, the entity recognizes such parts as individual assets with specific useful lives and depreciates them accordingly.
 Likewise, when a major inspection is performed, its cost is recognized in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
 All other repair and maintenance costs are recognized in surplus or deficit as incurred.
 Where an asset is acquired in a non-exchange transaction for nil or nominal consideration the asset is initially measured at its fair value.